Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 ```
   ┌───────────────
-  │ ◆ Aılé tatʼí, ʎaıθenïtoyi̋čal.
+  │ ◆ Aılé tacʰatʼí, ʎaıθenïtoyi̋čal.
-  │ ❖ ASR-√is_blue  NTR-NTR-√bird
+  │ ❖ ASR-√is_blue  NTR-NTR-DEF:NTR-√bird
   │   ATR-you_know_what:PEG-me:DAT-RSM:MIS-√assert_to
   │ ➥ The bird was blue, they said to me.
   └─